crypticCaroline/puppyplaymates/docs/features.md

     * Displays all comments on user profile
     * If private only the author and user of that profile can see the message.
     * The user of that profile can delete any message, and this will toggle delete comment Modal.
 The author of the comment can edit their comments and when clicked the author can either edit or delete their own comment.
 The comments are displayed with the authors image, name, and a time stamp.
     * The page shows 5 comments to start with.
-If there are more comments then when you click how more it will reveal further comments.
+If there are more comments, then when you click how more it will reveal further comments.
 * Add Comment - all users can add comments and select whether they make them a private message.
-* Up toggle so the user can bit navigated back to the top of the page
+* Up toggle so the user can navigate back to the top of the page

 #### Admin
-* If the user is admin, they will be able to delete any comment on the site, delete images and also delete profiles if they feel like there has been inappropriate behaviour.
+* If the user is admin, they will be able to delete any comment on the site, delete images and delete profiles if they feel like there has been inappropriate behaviour.
 * When visiting the admin profile, instead of the above there are buttons that sends the user to contact us, report and back to profile